pandas-dev/pandas/doc/source/development/contributing.rst

 to auto-format your code.
 Additionally, many editors have plugins that will apply ``black`` as you edit files.

+You should use a ``black`` version >= 19.10b0 as previous versions are not compatible with the pandas codebase.

 Optionally, you may wish to setup `pre-commit hooks <https://pre-commit.com/>`_ to automatically run ``black`` and ``flake8`` when you make a git commit.
 This can be done by installing ``pre-commit``::